powersync-ja/powersync-js/packages/powersync-react/README.md

 # React components for PowerSync

-This package is currently in an alpha release.
-Functionality could change dramatically in future releases.
-Certain functions may be partially implemented or buggy.
+This package is currently in a beta release.

 ## Context
 Configure a PowerSync DB connection and add it to a context provider.